tomas-fryza/avr-course/lab3-interrupts/README.md

 ### Learning objectives

-After completing this lab you will be able to:

 * Use `#define` compiler directives
 * Use internal microcontroller timers
 * Understand overflow
 * Combine different interrupts

-The purpose of the laboratory exercise is to understand the function of the interrupt, interrupt service routine, and the functionality of timer units.
-Another goal is to practice finding information in the MCU manual; specifically setting timer control registers.

 <a name="preparation"></a>